meri-vgt/fed-1-y2/README.md

 A PHP-based blog platform inspired by the Criminal Minds TV series, featuring CRUD operations, search functionality, and admin panel for content management.

+** This project was merely made for educational purposes as an introduction to PHP and SQL Database.
+I am not responsible for any low-quality code as this is merely meant to showcase the final result. **

 ## Features

 - Blog post management (Create, Read, Update, Delete)